 MicroLOAN Express

 The MicroLOAN Express operates in almost the same fashion as the MicroLOAN, but takes a shared first collateral position with the lead lender and can be funded prior to Board approval.
 Call 800-872-6190 for more details.

+How to Apply

-Go to www.sdreadytowork.com/Financing-Incentives/MicroLOAN-SD.aspx, and then click on MicroLoan Policy and Application located on the right side of the page in the Downloads box.
+Go to https://sdgoed.com/financing-incentives/microloan-sd/, and then click on MicroLoan Policy and Application located on the right side of the page in the Downloads box.
 Please note that while you may type your information onto this application and then print it, once you leave this site the information will not be saved.

+For more information contact: